Conditions + Treatments

 Growing up, I played multiple sports, including baseball, and I really enjoyed both.
 But golf and baseball seasons often overlapped.
 When I didn’t make the baseball team in 9th grade, the decision became clear—I leaned fully into golf.

 I attended Mountain Brook High School, where I was part of a very competitive golf program.
 At first, I was on the JV team and didn’t make a consistent impact on varsity until the middle of my junior year.
 The talent around me pushed me to improve.
 Once I broke into the lineup, things took off.
 My junior and senior seasons, our team dominated—winning nearly every tournament we played.
-As a team we won the 6A state championship in my Junior and Senior years of high school.
+As a team we won the 7A state championship in my Junior and Senior years of high school.
 It was an exciting and formative time in my golf journey.

 The recovery process was slow and deliberate.
-I worked with physical therapist Kevin Wilk, starting with complete rest—no golf clubs for two and a half months.
+I worked with world-renowned physical therapist Kevin Wilk, starting with complete rest—no golf clubs for two and a half months.
 Then came wedges, then short irons, and eventually I worked my way up to hitting drivers.
 I was back playing competitively exactly six months later, on March 18th.

 Since surgery, my perspective has shifted.
 I still want to play at the highest levels—the Masters, the Ryder Cup are big dreams—but now I truly value every opportunity to play.
 I’ve realized how much I love the game and how quickly it can be taken away.
 That mindset—staying grateful while staying competitive—is what I believe will help me reach my goals.